-This one-hour-and-forty-five-minute documentary makes insightful use of David’s tape recordings, videos, Super 8mm films, and other ephemera, which McKim spent years researching in the Downtown Collection of NYU’s Fales Library.
+This one-hour-and-forty-five-minute documentary takes its title from a homophobic doodle David found on the streets of New York, which he incorporated into a painting of the same name (below).
+It makes insightful use of David’s tape recordings, videos, Super 8 films, and other ephemera, which McKim spent years researching in the Downtown Collection of New York University’s Fales Library & Special Collections.

 The film features a number of of David’s friends and collaborators: photographers Nan Goldin and Peter Hujar, filmmaker Richard Kern, cultural critic Fran Lebowitz, artist Kiki Smith, and many others.